pghydro/pghydrotools/README.md

-# QGIS PgHydroTools Plugin - PgHydro Interface
+# QGIS PgHydroTools Plugin - PgHydro Extension Interface to PostgreSQL/PostGIS

-QGIS PgHydroTools Plugin is an interface used in QGIS to activate all functionality of PgHydro in PostGIS/PostgreSQL.
+QGIS PgHydroTools Plugin is an interface used in QGIS to activate all functionality of PgHydro Extension to PostgreSQL/PostGIS.

 # STATUS